×

 What is a typical expat home or apartment like in Thailand?

 "Small apartment.
 Expats with families and in upper income levels usually go for condos or house rental.
-Expats can only purchase condos, not houses, at least not in their own name," said one expat in Bangkok.
+Expats can only purchase condos, not houses, at least not in their own name," remarked one member in Bangkok.

 What is the average cost of housing in Thailand?